Delvien/Timemachine-mount-usb-backup-dismount/README.md

 # Timemachine-mount-usb-backup-then-dismount
 #A shell script utility that checks to see if your USB drive is attached, mount if not mounted, then run a pre-setup time machine backup, after the backup is done, it unmounts the drive.

-This could be cleaner, but I don't do much scripting, so I'm sort of new. :)
+This could be cleaner, but I don't do much scripting, and I'm not a programmer :)

 There are two scripts here, the first being check-drives.sh which does the following: